stjordanis/openpyxl-2/doc/charts/stock.rst

   * high-low-close is essentially a line chart with no lines and the marker set to XYZ.
 It also sets hiLoLines to True

-  * open-high-low-close is the as a high-low-close chart with the marker for each data point set to XZZ and upDownLines.
+  * open-high-low-close is the same as a high-low-close chart with the marker for each data point set to XZZ and upDownLines.